NatLee/EHentai-Crawler/README.md

 First, you must set some settings in the file,`setting.ini`.

+**!!!Note: DO NOT SET MORE THAN 5 THREADS OR YOU WILL BE BANNED!!!**

 ### Step: Indexing

 Indexing is very important, so we need to crawl the index list.